taslater/apgh-14-code-share/Week 5/Projects/Twitter Clone/jean_notes.md

 1. When planning data (design), include samples
 1. Work on data display before data creation so you can see what you're creating later
 1. work with the tiniest part you can - fewer things to go wrong
+1. when debugging, LOOK AT WHAT'S ACTUALLY THERE
+1. use syntax highlighting for super cool syntax tips